 Poor quality, generic water softeners do not have this feature.
 As such, they are known for downflow brining.
 This is when the hard water enters the water softener at the top of the resin bed and then expected to flow via the resin for a complete ion exchange process needed for softening.
 Unfortunately, it is almost impossible for hard water to settle on the top of the resin bed naturally.
 Upflow brining, on the other hand, injects and directs all the hard water at the resin bed’s base, making it flow and move upwards via all the media layers, where it is then pristinely softened and delivered to the taps.

 The resin is the internal media of your water softener.
 The resin that is of low quality has a poor softening capacity, thus requiring repeated regenerations and the unnecessary usage of water and salt.
 Also, the resin used should be up to snuff.
 Otherwise, it will break at annual rates of between 25-35%, leaving your home with no soft water.
 A good water softener should have a resin that does not degrade beyond 0.5% annually.

 A good water softener should have LED displays which are easy to read.
 This feature provides information that is up to date and gives your water softener a flexibility of over thirteen programmable cycles.

 Every home has its own unique water.
 A good water softener should be engineered and programmed to suit the needs of the end user.
 When a careful analysis of your home water is carried out and your water softener is custom engineered, the contaminants and the impurities present can be easily identified.
 This way, the water softener can be designed specifically to alleviate these issues.

 When you buy a water softener with all the above features, you can be confident that you will get the soft water that you deserve.
-Also, it is highly recommended that you learn how to install a water softener.
 You can read the instructions online or you can also seek the assistance of expert installers.